 Civil Rights Team Project

-Program Profile: Brandon Baldwin, Program Manager.
+Program Profile: Brandon Baldwin, Project Director.
 The mission of the Civil Rights Team Project (CRTP) is to increase the safety of elementary, middle level, and high school students by reducing bias-motivated behaviors and harassment in our schools.
-The CRTP has established civil rights teams in over 200 Maine schools and provides training and educational opportunities for students, teachers, administrators and parents throughout Maine. (back to top)
+The CRTP has established civil rights teams in more than 150 Maine schools and provides training and educational opportunities for students, teachers, administrators and parents throughout Maine. (back to top)